-Going forward, I aim to undertake improvement activities and talent development to deliver products that are safe, secure, and satisfying for customers while remaining conscious of the need to strengthen collaborations between departments and facilities.
+Going forward, I aim to undertake improvement activities and talent development for local staff to deliver products that are safe, secure, and satisfying for customers while remaining conscious of the need to strengthen collaborations between departments and facilities.

 AI utilization project to foster AI-led human resources development

 BIL launched operational efficiency projects in 2018 under the direct management of the company president.
-They are aimed at groupwide promotion of automation and greater efficiency in routine tasks by utilizing RPA*1 and artificial intelligence (AI).
-One such example is the AI utilization project led by the Development Center and the Software Technology Development Department under the slogan "AI Everywhere." to enable AI application voluntarily by each employee.
-Under the project, the Software Technology Development Department is undertaking a wide range of efforts, such as organizing internal AI training with a curriculum developed independently by the Department, sharing the latest AI technologies and AI best practices within the company through a dedicated intra-site system and AI utilization support to resolve issues at work sites.
+They are aimed at groupwide promotion of automation and greater efficiency in routine tasks by utilizing RPA*2 and artificial intelligence (AI).
+One such example is the AI utilization project led by a software development department under the slogan "AI Everywhere." to enable AI application voluntarily by each employee.
+Under the project, Brother is undertaking a wide range of efforts, such as organizing internal AI training with a curriculum developed independently by BIL, sharing the latest AI technologies and AI best practices within the company through a dedicated intra-site system and AI utilization support to resolve issues at work sites.

-The internal AI training program aims to assign at least one AI-savvy employee in each business division and has programming courses for beginners to encourage employee participation regardless of affiliation or level of basic knowledge.
-The program has been received very favorably among the participants, who said that "it was a great opportunity to learn how to make use of AI, which I knew nothing about" and "actual contact with the program in the workshop helped create an image of what I will be doing."
+The internal AI training program aims to assign at least one AI-savvy employee to each business division and offers programming courses for beginners to encourage employee participation regardless of affiliation or level of basic knowledge.
+The program has been received very favorably among the participants, who said that "it was a great opportunity to learn how to make use of AI, which I knew nothing about" and "actually experiencing programming in the workshop helped create an image of what I will be doing."
 In fact, AI application by employees who have completed the course is growing steadily in various work sites.

-Examples of AI application to resolve problems in manufacturing are automation and improved inspection accuracy for the shape of inkjet printer head nozzles and automation of pre-shipment inspection of industrial sewing machines.
-With project members working together with inspection personnel in each business division on identification of issues, massive data collection and data learning to utilize the AI system and trial system operation, inspection personnel were able to gain greater knowledge in AI application on the worksite level.
+Examples of AI application in manufacturing are automation and improved inspection accuracy for the shape of inkjet printer head nozzles and automation of pre-shipment inspection of industrial sewing machines.
+With project members working together with inspection personnel in each business division on identification of issues, massive data collection and data learning to utilize the AI system and trial system operation, inspection personnel were able to gain deeper knowledge about AI, leading to AI application in manufacturing.

 - Acronym for Robotic Process Automation, referring to automation of business operations with the robots (replacement of people with robots for multiple routine application operations).